How do I determine a printer IP address?

-When entering the network setup of your printer, you'll often be prompted for different network configurations.
-Below are a listing of each of the most common modes as well as a brief description on each.
+Upon entering the network setup of your printer, you'll often be prompted for different network configurations.
+The following list shows the most common modes, as well as a brief description of each.

-- Manual - If you need to manually configure the printers network settings choosing this option or one similar to it allows you to manually enter your network values.
+- Manual - If you need to configure the printer's network settings manually, choosing this option allows you to enter your network values via the keypad.

-- EtherTalk - Older communication for printer communicating over Ethernet using Apple AppleTalk.
+- EtherTalk - An older method utilized for printers communicating over Ethernet using AppleTalk.

 - BOOTP - Another host configuration; similar to and developed before DHCP.

 If you are trying to find or configure a printer's IP address in Windows, follow these steps: